zupervise/ai-governance-metrics/README.md

 Built by Zupervise with inspiration from real-world governance challenges across industries.
 We stand on the shoulders of standards-makers, auditors, and AI builders worldwide.

+🤝 Contributing
+We welcome contributions of:

+New domain-specific metrics
+Real-world use cases or implementation notes
+Tools or calculators
+Mappings to regulatory frameworks (e.g. EU AI Act, ISO 42001, NIST RMF)